 Now while a four year college degree is not needed, there are different types of credentials for veterinary technicians.
 Each state has its own governing laws regarding the practice of veterinary medicine and technology.
 Whether you are an LVT(licensed veterinary technician), RVT (registered veterinary technician) or CVT (certified veterinary technician), all 3 types of credentials typically require a 2 year degree in veterinary technology from an AVMA accredited school.

 Think hotel management, except ALL of your customers are party animals!
-In this role you’ll be required to manage the care of animals that are being boarded as well as managing whatever grooming services the kennel may or may not offer.
+In this role as an animal attendant you’ll be required to manage the care of animals that are being boarded as well as managing whatever grooming services the kennel may or may not offer.

 Additionally, many of these employers are also going to offer: